Ken Paxton: Religion in schools

-Islam

-In early 2017 Paxton objected to a Texas school's use of an empty classroom to allow its Muslim students to pray, issuing a press release that claimed that "the high school's prayer room is ... apparently excluding students of other faiths."
+In early 2017, Paxton objected to a Texas school's use of an empty classroom to allow its Muslim students to pray, issuing a press release that claimed that "the high school's prayer room is ... apparently excluding students of other faiths."
 School officials said that Paxton had never asked them about this assertion, and that the room was a spare room used by faculty and non-Muslim students as well as for multiple activities, from grading papers to Buddhist meditation.
 The Frisco Independent School District superintendent, in a letter sent in response to Paxton, called his press release "a publicity stunt by the [Office of Attorney General] to politicize a nonissue".

-Texas v.
-Garland

-In 2023, Paxton sued the federal government in Texas v.
-Garland, asserting that $1.7 trillion federal spending law passed by Congress for fiscal year 2023 is invalid because of the lack of a physical quorum in the U.S. House of Representatives at the time of the bill's passage.
-Paxton argued that the House's decision in 2020 to allow the use of proxy voting during the COVID-19 pandemic was unconstitutional.
-A similar lawsuit, McCarthy v.
-Pelosi, had already been rejected by the U.S. Court of Appeals for the D.C.
-Circuit, and the U.S. Supreme Court declined to review that decision.
+Sports betting

+In 2016, Paxton had issued an opinion concluding that paid daily fantasy sports contests likely constituted illegal gambling under Texas law.

+In September 2026, Politico reported that Paxton had not joined multistate legal efforts to regulate Kalshi, a prediction market platform.
+The report noted that Paxton and a political action committee supporting him had received thousands of dollars in donations from Kalshi and its chief executive.
+Paxton's campaign declined to comment.